AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

   * When navigating using keyboard tab key, after removing the last tag from the added tags, the tag field retains the focus (NPR-35109).
   * [!DNL Experience Manager] components now contain appropriate information for name, role, and value to be used by screen readers (NPR-34255).
   * After you delete the Type/Size combo box, Link combo box, Language combo box, or Text edit box, the keyboard focus returns to the next or the previous user interface elements or to a more relevant user interface element (CQ-4293585).
-  * When hovering pointer over various options, the tips such as Select and Download appear.
-Users who use screen magnification may have difficulty viewing the file thumbnails because of the content displayed due to hovering.
-It is now possible to preserve the focus, after removing the option using an `Escape` key (CQ-4293554).
+  * When hovering pointer over options, tips such as Select and Download appear.
+Users who use a screen magnifier may not see the file thumbnails because of these tips.
+Now, it is possible to preserve the focus, after removing the option using `Escape` key.
+(CQ-4293554).
   * Upon selecting a grid cell from the grid present in the page, the focus shifts to the action bar that appears on the screen (CQ-4282127).
   * Visual users can differentiate between normal text and a link, as visual clues (underline and chevron icon) are displayed for links to all solutions in [!DNL Experience Manager] home page (CQ-4282072).